This one doesn't count

 A friend of mine has an image on her FB page that I really like.
 It reads: "I have a two part question.

 1. What would you do if you knew you were going to die?

 2. How did you convince yourself you weren't?"

-Many people, myself included, find themselves not trying at something because this isn't the life they WANT and because of that, somehow this doesn't really count.
-Because it's not the life you'd have chosen then it doesn't matter because today you're not presented as who you were hoping to be, or where you were hoping to be.
+Many people (myself included) find themselves not trying at something because this isn't the life they WANT.
+Because of that, somehow this doesn't really count.
+If it's not the life you'd have chosen, then things don't matter because today you're not presented as who or where you were hoping to be.

 "You find yourself now.
 Right now, in the moment.
 Or you don't find yourself." -Eckhart Tolle

-You may not be in this place, but here is my shortened story on convincing myself this one doesn't count.
+You may not be in this place, but here is my abridged story on convincing myself this one doesn't count:

-It was a subtle shift in my perception that took hold over the course of a few months when I started to let go of should.
-I started to allow myself to be happy, and enjoy the moment even if the moment was a cold and wet walk home, or a missed bus, or new connection with much to be discovered.
+There was a subtle shift in my perception that took hold over the course of a few months when I started to let go of "should".
+I started to allow myself to be happy and enjoy the moment.
+Even if the moment was a cold and wet walk home, or a missed bus, or new connection with much to be discovered.
 I started to see every good decision as an act of love that I could show myself or my community, and while I still have adventures, accidents and alcohol-related incidents, my actions bring more wisdom, love and joy into my life.
 I don't feel like I'm struggling, suffering or seasonally affected.
 I still have mountains to live, love and learn.
 I'm not a total trainwreck anymore and I am having fun living my life.